-Both these Netgear WiFi range extender and mesh WiFi network might sound quite similar.
-A wireless range extender can easily be considered in-place upgrade, that is attached to extend your existing network whereas a mesh network includes different separate hubs that are placed or positioned around your residence.
+Both Netgear WiFi range extender and mesh WiFi network might sound quite similar.
+A wireless range extender can easily be considered an in-place upgrade, that is attached to extend your existing network whereas a mesh network includes different separate hubs that are placed or positioned around your residence.

-Netgear WiFi Extender Retransmits your WiFi signals
+Netgear WiFi Extender Retransmits Your WiFi signals

 The Netgear WiFi range extender is a type of WiFi booster, that retransmits your WiFi signals to far zone area within your home.
 By this way, it extends your WiFi signal range.
 These Netgear extender devices can setup and configure with mywifiext.net setup page to build communication with your existing wired or wireless router.
 It establishes a separate network for your other wireless devices, which can be used for the solid WiFi signal.

 For personalized configuration, you need to enter into the extender config page via mywifiext net login.
 Here you can easily set up your range extender as per your requirements.

 WiFi Extender Pros: